AdobeDocs/experience-platform.en/help/destinations/ui/activate-batch-profile-destinations.md

 ### Deduplication use case 2: deduplication based on identity namespace {#deduplication-use-case-2}

 Assuming deduplication by the [!DNL Email] namespace, the export file would contain the following entries.
-Profile B is the latest one that qualified for the segment, so it is the only one getting exported.
+Profile B is the latest one that qualified for the audience, so it is the only one getting exported.

 |Email*|personalEmail|firstName|lastName|
 |---|---|---|---|